jwplayer/ott-web-app/CONTRIBUTING.md

 ##### Tests

 1. Ensure that all existing tests pass
-   - Run unit tests through `yarn test`
+   - Run unit tests through `pnpm test`
-   - Run the e2e tests through `yarn codecept:mobile` and `yarn codecept:desktop`
+   - Run the e2e tests through `pnpm codecept:mobile` and `pnpm codecept:desktop`
 2. We don't demand 100% coverage, but please write tests that cover at least the happy paths
    - Some code is hard to test or untestable - we won't hold it against you if you're working in a particularly difficult area.
 Just let us know if you've had some trouble
 3. If your changes cannot be automated, include a manual test page that demonstrates the functionality of your changes